 The Ohio Revised Code provides such a public policy exception in the laws governing workers’ compensation claims.
 Specifically, employers are prohibited from discharging, demoting, reassigning or taking any action against an employee because the employee filed a claim or instituted, pursued, or testified, in any proceeding under the Workers’ Compensation Act.

 What are the Remedies if You're Fired for Filing a Claim?

 Retaliatory discharge situations are sometimes not as clear cut as they seem.
 Rarely is an employer stupid enough to say “I’m firing you for filing that claim!”
 Rather, the employer bent on firing someone for pursuing a claim will try to find some other plausible reason for the termination.
-They may say you didn’t play well with others, you were chronically late, you liked to fall asleep on the job or didn’t follow some obscure work-rule (that nobody else is expected to follow either).
-In other words, if the employer wants to fire you, they will try hard to find a way to do so.
+They may say you didn’t play well with others, you were chronically late, you liked to fall asleep on the job or didn’t follow an obscure work-rule (one nobody else is expected to follow either).
+In other words, if the employer wants to fire you, they will try hard to do so.